SFDigitalServices/sf-dahlia-web/README.md

 ### Rewrite feature flags

 We have flags for each chunk of the rewrite we release.
 These will set those pages to default to the React version.
+We phase out those flags when the rewritten pages have been live for some time.
 This can be overridden with

-- HOME_PAGE_REACT='true'
-- DIRECTORY_PAGE_REACT='true'
-- LISTING_DETAIL_PAGE_REACT='true'
-- GET_ASSISTANCE_PAGES_REACT='true'
+- <PAGE_NAME>_REACT='true'

 ### React env variables